Package 'spldv'

 type = "twostep")

-# Marginal effects using Delta Method
+# Summary marginal effects using Delta Method

 summary(impacts(ts, type = "delta"))